Titration Techniques in Analytical Chemistry

 Introduction

-Titration is a fundamental analytical technique used to determine the concentration of a known solution by reacting it with a solution of known concentration.
-The process involves gradually adding the known solution to the unknown solution until the reaction is complete, and the equivalence point is reached.
+Titration is a fundamental analytical technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration (standard solution).
+The process involves gradually adding the standard solution (titrant) to the unknown solution (analyte) until the reaction is complete, and the equivalence point is reached.

 Basic Concepts